kekuchan/lexikonarium/docs/README.md

 # Tutorial

-To access the menu, tap or click the "Menu" button.
+To access the menu, tap or click the top "Menu" bar.
 Choose "Add/Find", and type "Greek" for the dictionary, "lexiko" for the expression and "dictionary" for the meaning, and choose "Add".
 Add another by typing "Latin" for the dictionary,